Danny Jansen and Ryan Borucki: Two Blue Jays Prospects Who Rocketed Their Way to Triple-A

 — Ryan Borucki (@ryan_borucki) January 19, 2018

 Both players struggled with injuries earlier in their careers, but Jansen and Borucki put it all together in 2017.
-When asked about the key to his turnaround, Borucki attributed his success to commanding his fastball.
+When asked about the key to his turnaround, Borucki attributed his success to locating his fastball.

 For me, it was my fastball command.
 I started commanding the outside part of the plate on my arm side a lot more consistently than I used to.
 That’s a big key especially when you get to Double A, you have to be able to establish one side of the plate.